MidnightDreamerX17/skill20/ExampleGuilds/Ninja.md

 Have a personal connection with another member.
 Complete a number of trials that test your patience and art of stealth.
 Make a blood pact with the guild for absolute loyalty.

+Trials include and are not limited to:

+- Surviving and overcoming surprise attacks from puppet-ninja automatons
+- Infiltrating a castle and retrieving an item
+- Demonstrating convincing disguises, covering a variety of professions and ages

 ### Increase

 Assassinate the enemies of the guild.
 Practice ninjutsu and show demonstrable improvement.
 Participate in contracts for assassination and spying.